RomRL/person-recognition/README.md

-#  AI-Driven Person Recognition and Matching in Videos Using ConvLSTM
+#  AI-Driven Person Recognition and Identification in Videos

 ## Project Overview